Dear Parents and Carers,

-Welcome back to all our Housemartins and we hope you had a good Half Term Break.
+Welcome back to all our Housemartins and we hope you had a good Christmas break.
+May we take this opportunity to wish you all a very Happy New Year.

 Mrs Sager and Mrs Larcombe